mojaloop/project/README.md

   > _note: You must install the [ZenHub extension](https://www.zenhub.com/extension) in order to see the Project Kanban Board_
 - [Developer Onboarding Guide](./onboarding.md)

-If you have any trouble getting started, or want to know where to start, reach out to us on the `#general` channel in [Slack](https://mojaloop-slack.herokuapp.com/)!
+If you have any trouble getting started, or want to know where to start, reach out to us on the `#help-mojaloop` channel in [Slack](https://mojaloop-slack.herokuapp.com/)!

 ### Mojaloop Repositories